23 Must-Read Books for Downton Abbey Fans

 In the Gilded Age, wealthy New York families like the Vanderbilts and Astors escaped the heat of summer in Manhattan by traveling to Newport for the season.
 Pearl is the teen daughter of one of these families, but yearns for a different life than her social-climbing mom expects.

-This is the perfect novel for fans of Downton Abbey if you’re looking for an American twist on the Gilded Age upstairs/downstairs life.
+Are you looking for an American twist on the Gilded Age upstairs/downstairs life?
 If you enjoy this era, don’t miss our full list of Gilded Age Books to Read.

 Murder at Melrose Court book cover